Your 100% satisfaction is important for us. We offer a 30-day R³ (Repair, Replace, or Refund) Policy:

 We do, however, offer a basic repair service at our store.
 We may also be able to repair systems for non-local customers if they pay to have the system round-trip shipped and pay for any needed parts and labor.
 Please contact us to see if we might be able to help you out and how to obtain a repair.

-- We currently only ship within the continental US, Alaska, Hawaii, Canada and Mexico.
-Please note that all import fees, duties, and import taxes are not included in the shipping costs and will need to be paid for by the buyer.
+- We currently ship to the following locations: The continental US, Alaska, and Hawaii.
+Canada.
+United Kingdom.
+Australia.
+Mexico. ***Please note that all import fees, duties, and import taxes are not included in the shipping costs and will need to be paid by the buyer upon import to the destination country***

 - WE DO NOT SHIP TO P.O.
 BOXES, "MAILBOX" STORES, OR FORWARDING SERVICES!

-- We charge a flat fee to ship any products that are over 15lbs, depending on your location.
+- We charge a flat fee to ship our products, depending on your location and the weight of the item.

 - All products that weigh 15lbs or less ship for free*.